 “Given the rapid advancement of artificial intelligence within the financial services landscape, various legal challenges have also been on the rise,” said Vivek Dhayagude, Chief Technology Officer at SkyBridge Capital.
 “This publication offers key insights into the multi-dimensional implications of the technology and the legal framework in which it operates, helping to open up the dialogue for those directly confronted with these challenges.”

-Partners Matt Berkowitz (Menlo Park-Litigation) and Joshua Thompson (New York-Finance) were the founding lead editors and contributing authors of the introductory chapter, “A Framework for Understanding Artificial Intelligence.”
+Partner Matt Berkowitz (Menlo Park-Litigation) was the founding lead editor and contributing author of the introductory chapter, “A Framework for Understanding Artificial Intelligence.”

 Partners Alan Bickerstaff (Austin-Emerging Growth), Mallory Brennan (New York-Litigation) and Emma Maconick (Menlo Park-Intellectual Property Transactions) authored the “Considerations in Venture Capital and M&A Transactions in the AI mobility Industry” chapter.

-Partners Nathan Greene (New York-Investment Funds), David Higbee (Washington, D.C.-Antitrust) and associate Brett Schlossberg (Menlo Park-Intellectual Property Transactions) authored the U.S. chapter.
+Partners David Higbee (Washington, D.C.-Antitrust) and associate Brett Schlossberg (Menlo Park-Intellectual Property Transactions) authored the U.S. chapter.